wardsimon/CFML/Program_Examples/Faults/readme.txt

-The content of this directory is an old version of the program FAULTS.
+The content of this directory is the current version of the program FAULTS.
-The source code of FAULTS is under strong updating in order to implement better optimisation options.
-As soon as this objective is more or less attained it will be announced in this readme file.
+The source code of FAULTS has been heavily modified during the last 5 years.
+The implementation of the Levenberg-Marquardt algorithm for accelerating the calculations has been a most important modification of the code.
+See the manual for details and the article published in Journal of Applied Crystallography xxxxxxx
-   October 2011, JRC
+   September 2016, JRC